alecubillos/greenKart/readme.md

 Depending on the command you choose to run the test results will look like the following examples.

-A & B. Test results for headed mode using the command `npx cypress open` or  `npm run test`
+A & B. Test results for headed mode using the command

     Pick the spec file you wish to run